em-cl/IoT-Project/README.md

 >Required

-You need the `PyMakr` extension in visual studio code to upload code to the Pico WH. https://docs.pycom.io/gettingstarted/software/vscode/
+Install PyMakr to be able to upload code on the pico You need the `PyMakr` extension in visual studio code to upload code to the Pico WH.
+[PyMakr](https://docs.pycom.io/gettingstarted/software/vscode/)

 >Required

-PyMakr requires `Node.js` to work so istall this software aswell. ==Use the recomended version== https://nodejs.org/en.
-The database editor used for this project is `Microsoft SQL Server Management Studio 18` ==Scroll down and pick the developer edition== https://www.microsoft.com/en-us/sql-server/sql-server-downloads
+PyMakr requires `Node.js` to work so istall this software aswell. ==Use the recomended version== [Node.js](https://nodejs.org/en.)
+The database editor used for this project is `Microsoft SQL Server Management Studio 18` ==Scroll down and pick the developer edition== [Ms SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

 >Required